kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 **For Contributors**

-Each page has an "Edit on GitHub" link at the top or bottom.
+Each page has an *"Edit on GitHub"* button at the bottom.
 Click to propose changes directly on the relevant chapter page, add your content or links under the appropriate heading.
 This works from any device with a browser.

 To add materials or updates, click "Edit on GitHub" on the relevant chapter page, add your content or links under the appropriate heading, and commit your changes.
 The site rebuilds automatically.